Vicken-Ghoubiguian/olsonTZNPMmodule/README.md

 // import the 'olsonTZNPMmodule' module... var olsonTZNPMmodule = require('olsonTZNPMmodule');

-// defining the 'wishedTimezonesArray' array which contains all wished timezones we want their current datetime... var wishedTimezonesArray = ['Europe/Paris'];
+//

-// getting datetime from all wished timezones stocked in the 'wishedTimezonesArray' array... var olsonArray = olsonTZNPMmodule.getDatTimeForMultipleTimezones(wishedTimezonesArray);
+var olsonArray = olsonTZNPMmodule.getDateTimeForOneTimezone('Europe/Paris');

 // display the 'olsonArray' associative array which contains all returning timezones as key and they current datetime as values... console.log(olsonArray);